LucasCanete/GermanSmartknob/README.md

 # German Smartknob
 An ESP32-S3 based knob to control smart devices at home.
+Based on Scott Bez's Smartknob: https://github.com/scottbez1/smartknob?tab=readme-ov-file.
+Adapted for the standard german wall socket.

 ## Table of Contents
 1. [About the Project](#about-the-project)